mrisher/smtp-sts/spec.md

 Policies MUST specify the following fields in JSON format:

-* version: (plain-text, required).
+* _version_: (plain-text, required).
 Currently only "STS1" is supported.
-* mode:(plain-text, required).
+* _mode_:(plain-text, required).
 If "enforce", the receiving MTA requests that messages be delivered only if they conform to the STS policy.
-If "report" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
+If "report-only" the receiving MTA requests that failure reports be delivered, as specified by the `rua` parameter.
-* mx: MX patterns (comma-separated list of plain-text MX match patterns, required).
+* _mx_: MX patterns (comma-separated list of plain-text MX match patterns, required).
 One or more comma-separated patterns matching the expected MX for this domain.
 For example, "*.example.com,*.example.net" indicates that mail for this domain might be handled by any MX whose hostname is a subdomain of "example.com" or "example.net."
-* expiry: Max lifetime of the policy (plain-text integer seconds).
+* _expiry_: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
-* policy_id: A short string used to track policy updates
+* _policy_id_: A short string used to track policy updates
-* rua: [@!RFC3986] URI(s) to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses or HTTPS endpoints, optional).
+* _rua_: [@!RFC3986] URI(s) to which aggregate feedback MAY be sent
+  (comma-separated plain-text list of email addresses or HTTPS endpoints, optional).
 For example, `mailto:postmaster@example.com` or `https://example.com/sts-report`.